 Reverent, thorough, and scholarly study of the holy Scriptures and a clear apprehension and faithful application of its contents, especially of its basic messages of Law and Gospel, are considered fundamental in realizing the Seminary's practical purpose of training and equipping men for the practical tasks of the public ministry.
-In every phase of its training program the Seminary strives, to manifest fidelity to the Holy Scriptures, to give evidence of thorough scholarship, and to effect professional proficiency.
+In every phase of its training program the Seminary strives to remain faithful to the Holy Scriptures, to give evidence of thorough scholarship, and to effect professional proficiency.

+Chapel-Gymnasium Wing - May

-Chapel-Classroom Wing South Entrance - December General information
+General information